 In December 1972, the coldest daytime high since the station's opening in 1945 was recorded at 37 °F (3 °C).

-In 1972, the Transamerica Pyramid was completed, igniting a wave of "Manhattanization".
+In 1972, the Transamerica Pyramid was completed in San Francisco, igniting a wave of "Manhattanization".

-Since 1972, San Francisco Pride events have been held continuously.
+San Francisco Pride events have been held continuously since 1972, with a new theme created each year.

-In 1973, Sutro Tower, an important broadcast tower, was built between Mount Sutro and the Twin Peaks for KTVU, KRON, and KPIX.
+In 1973, Sutro Tower was built between Mount Sutro and the Twin Peaks for KTVU, KRON, and KPIX.

 In 1974, the Zebra murders left at least 16 people dead in San Francisco.

-In 1975, the last serious Republican challenger for city office lost the mayoral election by a narrow margin.
-Since then, Democrats have dominated city politics.
+In 1975, the last serious Republican challenger for city office lost the mayoral election by a narrow margin, marking the beginning of Democratic dominance in city politics.

-In 1976, snowfall occurred in San Francisco, with up to 5 inches (13 cm) falling on Twin Peaks.
-This was the most recent measurable snowfall in the city since 1852.
+In 1976, San Francisco experienced snowfall, with up to 5 inches falling on Twin Peaks.

 Since 1977, the number of San Franciscans employed by firms of more than 1,000 employees has fallen by half.

-In 1978, Harvey Milk and Mayor George Moscone were assassinated, and the city became a center of the gay rights movement.
+In 1978, Harvey Milk and Mayor George Moscone were assassinated in San Francisco.

 In January 1980, Mayor Dianne Feinstein signed a sister cities agreement with Shanghai during a visit to China.

-In 1980, San Francisco introduced one of the earliest curbside recycling programs.
+In 1980, San Francisco implemented one of the earliest curbside recycling programs.

-Since 1980, the Escape from Alcatraz triathlon has attracted top professional and amateur triathletes for its annual race.
+Since 1980, the Escape from Alcatraz triathlon has been attracting top professional and amateur triathletes.

-In 1981, the non-profit Friends of the Urban Forest was established in San Francisco, contributing to the city's active environmental community.
+In 1981, the non-profit Friends of the Urban Forest was established, adding to San Francisco's active environmental community.

-In 1984, the Folsom Street Fair (FSF) was started.
-It is an annual BDSM and leather subculture street fair held in September.
+In 1984, the Folsom Street Fair (FSF), an annual BDSM and leather subculture street fair, started and is held in September.

 Since 1988, San Francisco has not voted more than 20% for a Republican presidential or senatorial candidate.

-During the 1989 Loma Prieta earthquake, the Marina district experienced extensive property damage due to soil liquefaction, as the area is largely built on landfill which tends to be unstable during earthquakes.
+During the 1989 Loma Prieta earthquake, the Marina district experienced extensive damage due to soil liquefaction in landfill areas.

 In 1989, San Francisco declared itself a sanctuary city.